The voyaging canoe Hōkūleʻa under sail off the coast of Hawaiʻi.

 Naiʻa Lewis is Board Chair of Big Ocean and serves as its interim Executive Director, guiding the network into its next era.
 Her roots in large-scale ocean management run deep: she spent nearly a decade with Papahānaumokuākea Marine National Monument, contributing from 2005 and serving on its management team from 2007 to 2016, during the years it grew into one of the world's largest marine protected areas.
 She helped start Big Ocean in 2010, designed its original logo, and has grown with the network ever since, from member coordinator to director.
 Naiʻa is lead author of the IUCN best-practice guidelines on the design and management of large-scale marine managed areas.
 A multi-media artist and journalist by training, she has built a career in stakeholder engagement, content development, and strategic communications, work she now carries forward as founder and CEO of Salted Logic, an Indigenous-led creative studio in Honolulu that helps communities tell their own stories.

-Areas of expertise: large-scale marine management, human dimensions of conservation, Indigenous knowledge and stewardship, strategic communications
+Areas of expertise: large-scale marine management, human dimensions of conservation, Indigenous knowledge and guardianship, strategic communications

 Operations team